Best SF Bay Area

 NOVEMBER 2015 — SF Bay Area Events & Weekends

-The weather is often surprisingly good in November and, since there are fewer tourists than usual, this is a quiet month for locals to enjoy the many year-round activities and attractions San Francisco offers.
+This month has the fewest tourists and the weather is often surprisingly good … so November is a quiet month for locals to enjoy the many year-round activities and attractions San Francisco offers.
 For example, weekends on Ocean Beach can be outstanding this time of year.

 Dickens Christmas Fair, Cow Palace, Daly City